Skip to main content

 • "X" becomes "Tax-exempt"

-Then, create a new table called table-with-ownership that replaces the "ownertype" column in the original housing-table with the descriptive ownership categories.
+Then, create a new table called table-with-ownership that replaces the values in the "ownertype" column in the original housing-table with the descriptive ownership categories.